aws-samples/sample-s3-rollback-tool/README.md

 ## FAQs

 1. What did I need to have in place prior to an event that I want to recover from, in order to use this tool?
     - S3 Versioning must have been enabled before the time of the event.
 Object versions cannot be recovered if they have since been permanently deleted (either directly or by a lifecycle rule).
-    - If you have used S3 Replication to make a copy of your data in another bucket, you could use this tool on either bucket.
-Note that that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
+See [Prerequisites](#prerequisites).
     - If you don’t have an S3 Inventory from after the event, you will need to enable this and wait for it to create an inventory of your S3 bucket.
 Or you can LIST the contents of your bucket into a CSV - see [**Creating a real-time inventory using the ListObjectVersions API**](#creating-a-real-time-inventory-using-the-listobjectversions-api).
 2. What about changes that took place after the inventory was created, or after the rollback process was started?
     - This tool will take the appropriate action to revert changes, based on the available inventory information at the time of deployment.
 The impact of a subsequent change depends on its nature, and whether it took place before or after the specific S3 Batch Operations job (created  by this rollback tool) took its action.
 However, in all cases, running the rollback tool *again*, with an inventory that includes new changes, will correctly revert the new changes.
 Note: If the new inventory includes copies made by this tool (scenario 3), those copies will be repeated as it isn't possible to tell from an inventory that the current object version's data is identical to the desired version.